One Last Chance At Love

 "This is Allison," she said, her tone clipped.

-"Mrs. Sterling-Grant," the lawyer's voice was smooth, matching the expensive suits she knew he wore.
-"I'm calling to inform you that Mr. Moore is contesting the division of the marital assets.
-Specifically, the offshore investment portfolio.
+"Mrs.Grant," the lawyer's voice was smooth, matching the expensive suits she knew he was wearing.
+"I'm calling to inform you that Mr.Grant is contesting the division of the marital assets.
+Specifically, the shoreline investment portfolio.
 He believes the current distribution is inequitable."

 Allison tightened her grip on the steering wheel until her knuckles turned white.
 The sheer, shameless greed of the man was breathtaking.
 "The agreement was finalized, Mr. Vance.
-My lawyers have already signed off on the court-approved split."
+Our lawyers have already signed off on the court-approved split."

 "He is filing an amendment," the lawyer replied, entirely unaffected by her coldness.
 "We will be in touch with your legal counsel.
 I suggest you don't travel too far."